This post may contain affiliate links. Please see my disclosure policy for details.

 This is the most important tip of all, remember to enjoy it.

-It’s all too easy to check the news and media about things which have gone wrong and a lot of people will warn you not to even leave your hotel on the day.
+It’s all too easy to check the news and media about things that have gone wrong and a lot of people will warn you not to even leave your hotel on the day.

 But, I think life is just too short not to get involved and have fun!